-Wanda D. Filer, MD, MBA, a family physician in York, Pennsylvania, is president-elect of the American Academy of Family Physicians.
-Previously, she served three years as a member of the AAFP Board of Directors.
+DENVER -- Wanda D. Filer, MD, MBA, FAAFP, a family physician in York, Pennsylvania, today assumes the role of president of the American Academy of Family Physicians.
+Previously, she served three years as a director on the AAFP Board and one year as president-elect.
+Filer was chosen president-elect in October 2014 by the Congress of Delegates, the AAFP’s governing body.
 The AAFP represents 120,900 physicians and medical students nationwide.
-Filer was elected to the position by the Congress of Delegates, the AAFP’s governing body, during the organization’s annual meeting.

 An active member of the AAFP since 1987, Filer has served on the AAFP Commission on Governmental Advocacy and as board liaison to the AAFP Commission on Continuing Professional Development.
 In addition, Filer has also served on the AAFP Foundation Board of Trustees and on the board of FamMedPAC, the AAFP’s political action committee.

 Filer is a past president and an active member of the Pennsylvania Academy of Family Physicians, including having served six years as the chapter’s delegate or alternate delegate to the AAFP Congress of Delegates.